 Another approach is to use rescoring approaches, like the LTR plugin does, to improve scoring capabilities.

-Both Elasticsearch and OpenSearch offer built-in solutions (or “apps”) for Machine Learning workloads and use-cases, that in some cases might come in handy (e.g. built-in SIEM in the Elastic Stack) but in our opinion - not for a general, widespread use.
+Both Elasticsearch and OpenSearch offer built-in solutions (or “apps”) for Machine Learning workloads and use cases, that in some cases might come in handy (e.g. built-in SIEM in the Elastic Stack) but in our opinion - not for a general, widespread use.

 Data Ingestion

 When the fork happened, Elasticsearch has enforced a version check in all of the peripheral software tools that are shipping as part of the Elastic Stack.
 Logstash, Beats and client libraries for javascript, Java etc are all checking the Elasticsearch cluster to confirm it’s indeed Elasticsearch and not OpenSearch.
-This creates a significant divergence in this aspects of the projects - you cannot use modern Logstash or Beats with OpenSearch; and as such, you’d need to find alternatives.
+This creates a significant divergence in these aspects of the projects - you cannot use modern Logstash or Beats with OpenSearch; and as such, you’d need to find alternatives.

 The Data Prepper technology, which is part of the OpenSearch project, is meant to address that need.